This brief guide provides tips on how to prepare an effective search strategy when using Novanet or searching Library Databases.

 1. Once you have thought about the topics and issues you will be researching, create a list of KEYWORDS that best describe your subject and your approach to the subject (specific themes to be studied, theoretical approaches, etc).

 media, radio, television, newspaper, film, news, publication, broadcaster

 Note: the above is not intended to represent a complete list of possible terms.

-2. Using the above Keywords, create a variety of search strategies.
+2. Using the list of Keywords you have generated, create a variety of search strategies.

-Words and Phrases may be combined using AND, OR, & NOT (i.e. Boolean operators).
+In most databases, words and phrases may be combined using AND, OR, & NOT (i.e. Boolean operators).

 media and ownership